swiss-art-research-net/sari-iiif-clip-search/README.md

     + [Parameters](#parameters)
   * [REST API Swagger](#rest-api-swagger)
   * [Acknowledgements](#acknowledgements)

-## About

-A service to index images based on IIIF URLs and enable semantic free text search based on [CLIP](https://github.com/openai/CLIP).

 ## Query Service

 CLIP Search can be used as a service that can be queried through a simple REST API or through (pseudo) SPARQL.